sio2project/oioioi/rst/source/sections/misc.rst

 .. currentmodule:: oioioi.base.menu

-In OIOIOI we show a menu on the left.
-Menu items are stored in :data:`oioioi.base.menu.menu_registry`, which is an instance of :class:`oioioi.base.menu.MenuRegistry`.
+In OIOIOI we have several menus, some of them are shown on the left.
+Menu items are stored in registries like :data:`oioioi.base.menu.menu_registry`, which is an instance of :class:`oioioi.base.menu.MenuRegistry`.
 To add a new menu item, use :meth:`~oioioi.base.menu.MenuRegistry.register`, preferably in